akashpawar6474/DSA-/README.md

 235. Prime Subsequences(sp) => cal no of primes then cal no of subsequence using 2 ^ n - 1 formula
 236. Lucky Numbers(sp) => generate a sieve and count all no which has 2 prime divisors
 237. Distinct Prime Factors of Array Product(sp - gfg) => take max ele of array generate sieve of smallest prime factors then cal divisors for each ele and add to set to return len
-238. Minimum number of primes required such that their sum is equal to N(sp -gfg) => goldbach conjecture and observations based problem
+238. Minimum number of primes required such that their sum is equal to N(sp -gfg) => goldbach conjecture and observations based problem This is BRAINTEASER
-239.
+239. Number of open doors(sp - gfg) => odd and even logic and sqrt and perfect square logic TCS question BRAINTEASER
+240.